-HABIT 9: SETTING & IMPLEMENTING PRIORITIES
+HABIT 9: SETTING AND IMPLEMENTING PRIORITIES

 Coalition priorities from the CCC plan are identified every 1-2 years.

-Priorities selected are based on evidence-based interventions/strategies found in the cancer plan.

-The coalition focuses its work on the priorities it has identified from the CCC plan.

-Members know about and are involved in developing action plans to implement strategies.

-We have guidelines and follow them regarding sunsetting a priority/priority workgroup.
+1 2 3 4 5 Priorities selected are based on evidence-based interventions/strategies found in the cancer plan.
+1 2 3 4 5 Health equity is at the center of decision-making criteria for identifying priorities.
+1 2 3 4 5 The coalition focuses its work on the priorities it has identified from the CCC plan.
+1 2 3 4 5 Members know about and are involved in developing action plans to implement strategies.
+1 2 3 4 5 We have guidelines and follow them regarding sunsetting a priority/priority workgroup.
+1 2 3 4 5

-Identify specific examples from your coalition that illustrate why you rated your coalition as you did for the statements
+Identify specific examples from your coalition that illustrate why you rated your coalition as you did for the statements above.